ejpsoil/inspire_soil_gpkg_template/Version1.1-RC/sql/README.md

-# Create a INSPIRE Soil GeoPackage template using SQL

-A set of sql statements to update a plain geopackage template to a INSPIRE Soil template
+The `sql` folder contains the informatic code which is behind the INSPIRE Soil Geopackage.
+Using the SQL code in the `create.sql` file, you can recreate the Geopackage containing the full INSPIRE Soil structure.

+## Recreating the Geopackage Containing the INSPIRE Soil Structure

+To do this:
-Open the empty GeoPackage template, which you can find at http://www.geopackage.org/data/empty.gpkg, in for example, [sqlitebrowser](https://sqlitebrowser.org/)  and execute the SQL statements from the create.sql file in the query window.
+1. Open the empty GeoPackage model available at [http://www.geopackage.org/data/empty.gpkg](http://www.geopackage.org/data/empty.gpkg) using a database manager (e.g., DBeaver).
+2. Execute the SQL instructions from the `create.sql` file in the query window.

-The code creates all the necessary tables, inserts the correct references into the Geopackage tables, and populates the table with INSPIRE codelists integrated by a series of codelists defined by CREA.
+- The `create.sql` file includes:
+    - **Data Definition Language (DDL):** Instructions to create tables and their relationships.
+    - **Data Manipulation Language (DML):** Instructions to populate the `codelist` table with the necessary codelists required for its functionality.

-Some constraints have been managed through both form management and trigger creation.
-On one hand, we aim to assist user data entry, while on the other hand, the presence of triggers at the engine level ensures data integrity in case of massive data entry.
+- Some constraints have been managed through both form management and trigger creation.
+    - On one hand, we aim to assist user data entry.
+    - On the other hand, the presence of triggers at the engine level ensures data integrity in case of massive data entry.

+---

-# Create more than one geometric layer linked to the SoilBody table
+## Create More Than One Geometric Layer Linked to the SoilBody Table

-It is possible to create more than one geometric layer linked to the SoilBody table, to do this use the code provided in SoilBody_newgeom.sql.
+It is possible to create more than one geometric layer linked to the SoilBody table, to do this use the code provided in `SoilBody_newgeom.sql`.

 Some names in the code need to be changed for it to work correctly, as described below.

-1 - SoilBody geometry table
+1. SoilBody geometry table

-CREATE TABLE soilbody_newname  ** CHANGE NAME **
+    - CREATE TABLE soilbody_newname  ** CHANGE NAME **

-2 - gpkg_contents INSERT
+2. gpkg_contents INSERT

-'soilbody_newname',   ** CHANGE NAME ** the name should be as entered in point 1 'f_sbsi',  ** CHANGE NAME ID**
+    - 'soilbody_newname',   ** CHANGE NAME ** the name should be as entered in point 1
+    - 'f_sbsi',  ** CHANGE NAME ID**
-'soilbody_newname Table',   ** CHANGE NAME DESCRIPTION  OPTIONAL** the name should be as entered in point 1
+    - 'soilbody_newname Table',   ** CHANGE NAME DESCRIPTION  OPTIONAL** the name should be as entered in point 1

-3 - Spatial index
+3. Spatial index
-CREATE INDEX soiBody_geom_idxsi ON soilbody_newname(geom);  ** CHANGE NAME INDEX ** AND ** CHANGE NAME AFTER ON ** the name should be as entered in point 1
+    - CREATE INDEX soiBody_geom_idxsi ON soilbody_newname(geom);  ** CHANGE NAME INDEX ** AND ** CHANGE NAME AFTER ON ** the name should be as entered in point 1

+4. gpkg_geometry_columns INSERT
-4 - gpkg_geometry_columns INSERT 'soilbody_newname',  ** CHANGE NAME ** the name should be as entered in point 1
+    - 'soilbody_newname',  ** CHANGE NAME ** the name should be as entered in point 1

-# List of created triggers.
+---

+## Trigger

+A **Trigger** is procedural code that is automatically executed in response to certain events, for maintaining the integrity of the information on the database.

+Below is the list of triggers implemented for the INSPIRE SO data model, along with a brief description of their functionalities.

 **SOILSITE**
 - "soilsiteguid" - INSERT - manages the creation of the GUID in INSERT